cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 - "actions" : *list[action]* - The actions from the actors in the trial.
 The class of each action is defined as action space for each actor in `cogment.yaml`.
 The list is in the same order (and same length) as the list of actors returned by `Session.get_active_actors`.
 The `self.produce_observation` method should be used to "reply" when receiving this data.

 - "final_actions" : *list[action]* - The final set of actions at the end of a trial (i.e. no more actions will be coming after this event).
 This is received when a trial termination has been externally requested (e.g. `ControlSession.terminate_trial` method is called).
 The actions received are the same as for "actions" above.
 The `self.end` method must be called after receiving this event to cleanly end a trial.
+The event loop will exit after this event is received (i.e. the event loop generator will reach the "end").

 - "message" :  *tuple(str, google.protobuf.Any instance)* - Data for a received message.
 The string in the tuple is the name of the sender.
 The class is of the type set by the sender; It is the responsibility of the environment to manage the data received (i.e. determine the type and unpack the data).